neurocausal/neurocausal_meta/README.md

-# neurocasual
+# neurocausal
-The base code regarding the neurocasual tool.
+The base code regarding the neurocausal tool.